FAQ about accessibility

 Do I have to add subtitles to all my videos used in my course?

-The law's subtitle requirement is explained on the page Film and sound , but to sum it up the law requires subtitles on all videos published from the 23rd of september 2020, except for live broadcasts.
-Recorded live broadcasts (for example a Zoom-lecture) can stay up for 14 days after the live broadcast before the law requires subtitles.
+The law's subtitle requirement is explained on the page Film and sound , but to sum it up the law requires subtitles on all videos published from the 23rd of september 2020 as soon as they are published, except for live broadcasts.
+Recorded live broadcasts (for example a Zoom-lecture) must be subtitled as soon as possible, but can be published before the subtitling is finished.

 KTH is currently working on a solution for subtitling videos that's integrated in KTH's systems, which is expected to be completed in the autumn of 2020.
 See the top of the page for more information.